cbiffle/swddude/README.md

  * `swddude` makes no attempt at identifying the chip it's programming.
 If you try programming an unsupported chip, it may do very bad things -- there is no safety net.
+ * On the LPC1343 specifically, the SWD interfaces sometimes gets "stuck" and requires a power-cycle.
+This will show up as failures very early during communication (often referencing the IDCODE register).

 Brief Tour of the Source